venmo/Static/Readme.markdown

 ## Building

-Xcode 7.0 beta 6 is required since Static is written in Swift 2.
+Xcode 7 is required since Static is written in Swift 2.
 There aren't any dependencies besides system frameworks.

 ## Installation